North Korea testing new ICBMs: US

-The tests were of a missile reportedly larger than an ICBM North Korea launched in 2017 that was assessed to be capable of reaching the United States.
+The tests were of a missile reportedly larger than an ICBM North Korea launched in 2017, which was assessed as capable of reaching the US.

 American missile defence and reconnaissance forces in the Pacific have been placed in a state of “enhanced readiness” in preparation for a full-range test, a senior administration official said.